quangnd159/thatieltsguide/content/en/docs/task-2/ai.md

 ## People

 [It is important for people to take risks](ai-gen/taking-risks.md), both in their professional lives and their personal lives.
 Do you think the advantages of taking risks outweigh the disadvantages?

+In some countries, [many more people are choosing to live alone](ai-gen/living-alone.md) than in the past.
+Do you think this is a positive or negative development?